hjcafaroUC/matique/ExampleProb.md

 ~~~
 # Input and Output

 Finally, we need to define the system of our input and output.
 For this problem, we need to read the contents of an array into memory.
 This is a common case, so we just use the command `st` for standard.
-The answer is going to be the maximum of our function f over the entire DP-space: another common case, so we use the command `mx`
+The answer is going to be the maximum of our function f over the entire DP-space: another common case, so we use the command `mx`.
+The next line will specify the range over which the max is taken: we use 'y1', which refers to the range [0,y1).

 ```
 ;dp